jembi/openhim-core-js/README.md

     vagrant up --no-provision
     ```

-1. [Optional] The Vagrantfile provisions the VM with the latest source code from master and attempts to compile the RPM package for you.
+1. [Optional] The Vagrant file provisions the VM with the latest source code from master and attempts to compile the RPM package for you.
 However in the event an error occurs, or if you prefer to have manual control over the process, then you'll need to do the following:

     * Remote into the VM: `vagrant ssh`
     * Download or sync all source code into VM.